tushortz/simple-scrapper/README.md

 # simple scrapper
-scrapper codes written in python3.
+scrapper code written in python3.
 It searches most of the domain path for a match and outputs the result in a file.

-just run the code in the generic folder.

-alter the options in the `config.json` file
+> just run the code in the generic folder.
+Alter the options in the `config.json` file as desired.

 options are: